Plum Village Tradition: Culture and Influence

 Plum Village is the center of the film Walk with Me focuses on the Plum Village monastics' daily life and rites filmed over three years.
-Nhat Hanh and Plum Village teachings were influential in author and activist bell hook's work including the book all about love.
+Nhat Hanh and Plum Village teachings were influential in author and activist bell hooks' work including the book all about love.
 Christiana Figueres who led the Paris Agreement concerning climate change cites Nhat Hanh as influencing her work, environmental outlook, and as a support during the talks.